franzromanov/C_programmingCompilation/README.md

 # C_programmingCompilation
-compilation of simple  c programs for training your skill
+compilation of simple  c programs to train your skill